Why SeqFlow?

 Conclusion

-SeqFlow is thouth to be a way to simplify the frontend development, reducing the complexity and the cognitive stress.
-In fact, leveraging on standards, the API shouldn't be so obscure.
+SeqFlow is thought to be a way to simplify front-end development, reducing complexity and cognitive stress.